philip-hartmann/extension-cookieman/Documentation/Configuration/Customization/Index.rst

 This is a recommendation how to set up your template structure for a custom extension.

-1. Set your base path in TypoScript constants:
+1. Set your private and public path in TypoScript constants:

 .. code-block:: typoscript

+   plugin.tx_cookieman.settings.resourcesPrivatePath = EXT:your_ext/Resources/Private/Extensions/cookieman
-   plugin.tx_cookieman.settings.resourcesBasePath = EXT:your_ext/Extensions/cookieman/Resources
+   plugin.tx_cookieman.settings.resourcesPublicPath = EXT:your_ext/Resources/Public/Extensions/cookieman

 2. Choose a new theme name: